ecmwf/polytope-mars/docs/user_guide/trajectory.md

 ds = earthkit.data.from_source("polytope", "ecmwf-mars", request, stream=False, address='polytope.ecmwf.int')
 ```

+This request will return a trajectory with forecast date of `20240930T000000` for the three requested parameters for the points:

+* `lat: -1, long: -1, pressure level: 1000, step: 0`
+* `lat: 0, long: 0, pressure level: 1000, step: 12`
+* `lat: 1, long: 1, pressure level: 250, step: 24`

+The `trajectory` `feature` also contains another field called `padding` with a default of 1.
+This is the radius of the circle swept around the trajectory where points within this radius are returned to the user.

-The data returned will be the same as the request above. `"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
+`"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.

 Notes:
 * The data has to exist in the fdb on the polytope server.